Tootal, Broadhurst and Lee Building, Manchester: History

 The warehouse was designed by J. Gibbons Sankey and constructed between 1896 and 1898.
 It has been designated a Grade II* listed building.

 Nikolaus Pevsner's The Buildings of England describes the warehouse as "large, in red brick striped with orange terracotta, but comparatively classical".
 The entrance has a "massive central round-headed doorway with banded surround and cartouche dated 1896, set in (an) architrave of coupled banded columns and (a) broken pediment".

 The interior has been redesigned, but a First World War memorial by Henry Sellers has been retained, being "marble, with a niche from which the figure (has been) stolen".

 Behind the warehouse but not visible from Oxford Street is Lee House, the stub of what would have been the tallest building in Europe at 217 ft, a 17-storey warehouse belonging to the same firm (planned 1928; part completed 1931).
 Both Churchgate House and Lee House are on the north bank of the Rochdale Canal; Great Bridgewater Street is immediately to the north of them.

 Occupants

-As of 2024, the building hosts the headquarters of the Greater Manchester Combined Authority, including the office of the Mayor of Greater Manchester.
+As of 2024, the building hosts the headquarters of the Greater Manchester Combined Authority, including the office of the Mayor of Greater Manchester; until he became an MP in June 2026 Andy Burnham was the mayor.